 - Make the Bear Angry Again: A Recycled IN SPACE! variant.

-- Mind Rape: Galactic peace hung in the balance.
-Spock knew they needed that information now.
+- Mind Rape: Galactic peace hangs in the balance.
+Spock knows they needed that information now.

 - This scene is more difficult to regard lightly in the War On Terror era, though it may be more difficult to apply since a mind meld doesn't work in the way that torture does.